-Veeam Backup & Replication provides you with an option to back up vCloud Director vApps and restore them back to the vCloud Director hierarchy.
+Veeam Backup & Replication lets you back up vCloud Director vApps and restore them back to the vCloud Director hierarchy.

 In terms of vCloud Director, a vApp is a coherent system that includes one or more VMs.
 Every vApp is described with a set of operational details — vApp metadata. vApp metadata contains the following information: